MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/webadminstration/Set-WebConfigurationProperty.md

 ```

 ### -Force
-If theForceparameter is used it causes the configuration property setting to be set at a level in the configuration hierarchy above a lock in the configuration.
+If the Force parameter is used it causes the configuration property setting to be set at a level in the configuration hierarchy above a lock in the configuration.

 ```yaml
 Type: SwitchParameter